 I also made some training ones of my own.
 They are a little harder to use than the Edison ones, but have a similar concept.
 Mine are made with chopsticks, a rubber band, and a cut piece of drinking straw.

-I read an article which indicated that asian children develop more mature fine motor skills earlier because they use chopsticks.
+I read an article which indicated that children from Asian countries develop more mature fine motor skills earlier in their lives because they use chopsticks.

 - Fine motor